 Transportation to SAU

-You should plan to arrive at the Texarkana Regional Airport (TXK) in Texarkana, Arkansas.
-This airport connects with Dallas/Fort Worth International Airport.
+You should plan to arrive at the Texarkana Regional Airport (TXK) in Texarkana, Arkansas or in El Dorado Regional Airport (ELD).
+These airports connects with Dallas/Fort Worth International Airport.
 This is the ONLY airport we pick up students from and we cannot provide transportation from other cities.
 There is no public transportation between Texarkana and Magnolia, and Magnolia does not have a public transportation system as well.

 Please complete the Transportation Request form as soon as you make your travel plans.
 We will have someone meet you at the airport and bring you to our campus in Magnolia, Arkansas.